Tushaka/Codeandcrumbs/README.md

 # Code and Crumbs
 A restaurant and food review website which consist of detailed information about restaurant including location and ratings.
+This is an ongoing project.